 Mix the cabbage thoroughly through the mashed potato.

 Before serving, season with a little salt and sprinkle with fresh parsley or chives.
-Most importantly, make a well in the centre of the mound of potato and put the last third of the butter in there to melt.
+Most importantly, make a well in the center of the mound of potato and put the last third of the butter in there to melt.